DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_CLIENT_SECRET.md

    From the Azure console, in **Azure Active Directory** / **App Registrations** / **ODM Application**:

-    - Click`Add Redirect URIs link`
+    - Click the `Add a Redirect URI` link
     - Click `Add Platform`
     - Select `Web`
     - `Redirect URIs` Add the Decision Center redirect URI that you got earlier (`https://<DC_HOST>/decisioncenter/openid/redirect/odm` -- don't forget to replace <DC_HOST> with your actual host name!)
-    - Check Access Token and ID Token
+    - Check the `Access Token` and `ID Token` check boxes
-    - Click Configure
+    - Click `Configure`
-    - Click Add URI Link
+    - Click the `Add URI` Link and enter another redirect URI
-      - Repeat the previous steps for all other redirect URIs.
+      - Repeat the previous step until all redirect URIs have been entered.

     - Click **Save** at the bottom of the page.
     ![Add URI](images/AddURI.png)